RafaelaFernandes/background_sub/README.md

  - python3
  - pip

-$ python -m pip install -U scikit-image
+$ pip install scikit-image

+$ pip install numpy

+$ pip install matplotlib

+download the jupyter notebook, and then execute on your cmd.